RAMIMASTER11/AloneOS-Project/README.md

 ## The Alone OS project
 Alone OS is a scratch OS made by me
+# How to Run Alone OS?
+you can run alone OS both
+- from the Scratch Project
+- Or
+- Downloading it and running it on Scratch/Turbowarp (you'll get better performance on turbowarp and also being able to use 16:9 but Only the wallpapers support the 16:9 Aspect Ratio)
 # this is the project's link https://scratch.mit.edu/projects/991868441/ [Try Alone OS if you want to]
-its main inspiration is from Linux,which is pretty noticable i decided to make it opensource on github so that people can actually use my code and sprites (but by crediting me) on their projects.
+its main inspiration is from Linux,which is pretty noticable i decided to make it opensource on github so that people can
+- use my code and sprites (but by crediting me) in their projects
+- modify or improve my code
+- Finding Bugs
+- Learning From my code
 # Ideology
 Alone OS's ideology is "that its easy enought to be modified but complex enought to be an actual working Operating System on scratch"
 # Making APPS